akshatjaipuria/Mask-and-Depth-Prediction/README.md

 ![bg](data/Samples/fg_bg_depth.jpg)

 ## What am I supposed to end up with?
 My model is supposed to take two images, backgroung(bg) and fg_bg, as inputs at once.
 The output should be the mask, which is the segmented footballer in the fg_bg and the depth map of the fg_bg.
-The images are of dimension 224x224, both for imputs and outputs.
+The images are of dimension 224x224, both for inputs and outputs.

 <p align="center">
   <img src="https://github.com/akshatjaipuria/Mask-and-Depth-Prediction/blob/master/files/overview.png" width="700">